SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 \textbf{Fully labeled data.} Similar to the above datasets, we also compare the performance under the fully labeled data setting.
-As shown in Tab.~\ref{tab:hrsc-full}, our method outperforms previous SSOD methods~\cite{liu2023ambiguity,zhou2022dense} and surpasses our supervised baseline by a large margin with 8.90 AP$_{85}$.
+As summarized in Tab.~\ref{tab:dior-full}, our method achieves 69.7 mAP, representing a 4.0-point gain over the supervised baseline.
+This indicates the scalability and transferability of SOOD++ across datasets and annotation densities.

-\subsection{Visualization analysis}
+\subsection{Visualization Analysis}

 We further visualize the qualitative results in Fig.~\ref{fig:visualize}.
-These samples are selected from typical scenes on the DOTA-V1.5 dataset (validation set).
+We choose the dense pseudo-labeling (DPL)-based methods for visualization.
 Specifically, the first sample is a sparse and relatively simpler case, and most semi-supervised methods can work well.
-However, when facing challenging cases, e.g., the second sample is the large aspect ratio case, and the third and fourth samples are two dense and small cases, we can find that compared with the SOTA method~\cite{liu2023ambiguity}, our method presents better visualization.
+However, when facing challenging cases, e.g., the second sample is the large aspect ratio case, and the third and fourth samples are two dense and small cases, we can find that compared with ARSL~\cite{liu2023ambiguity}, our method presents better visualization.
 We believe this is because SOOD++ can exploit more potential semantic information from unlabeled data by leveraging the geometry prior and global consistency.
 These qualitative results further highlight the effectiveness of our method.